Wallace Carothers: Neoprene

-At Dupont Carothers was given a position in its new fundamental research program that was just recently established in Wilmington, Delaware and the company had allowed him to choose any research of his choice.
+At Dupont Carothers was given a position in its new fundamental research program just recently established in Wilmington, Delaware and the company allowed him to choose any research area.
 He chose polymer research because the subject needed theoretic exploration and had immense commercial implications.
 Carothers began working at the DuPont Experimental Station on February 6, 1928.
 The synthesis of a polymer with a molecular weight of more than 4,200, the mass achieved by Dr. Emil Fischer, was his primary goal.

 By the summer of 1928, Carothers had a small staff of Ph.D. chemists and two consultants: Dr. Roger Adams, his thesis advisor, and Dr. Carl Marvel, his instructor of organic chemistry at the University of Illinois.
 The laboratory where these top scientists worked became known as "Purity Hall".
 It was discouraging that by the middle of 1929, "Purity Hall" had not produced a polymer with a weight of much over 4,000.

 In January 1930, Dr. Elmer K. Bolton became assistant chemical director in the chemical department, and thus, Carothers' immediate boss.
 Bolton wanted practical results in 1930, and his wish was fulfilled.
 Bolton asked Carothers to examine the chemistry of an acetylene polymer with the goal of creating synthetic rubber.
 In April 1930, one of Carothers' staff, Dr. Arnold M. Collins, isolated chloroprene, a liquid which polymerized to produce a solid material that resembled rubber.
-This product was the first synthetic rubber and is known today as Neoprene.
+This product was the first synthetic rubber, named Neoprene.

 Polyesters

-In the same year, Dr. Julian W. Hill, another member of the Carothers team, began work again on attempting to produce a polyester with a molecular weight of above 4,000.
-His efforts were soon met with great success when he produced a synthetic polymer with a molecular weight of about 12,000.
+The same year, Dr. Julian W. Hill, another member of the Carothers team, again began work on attempting to produce a polyester with a molecular weight of above 4,000.
+His efforts were soon met with success when he produced a synthetic polymer with a molecular weight of about 12,000.
 The high molecular weight allowed the melted polymer to be stretched out into strings of fiber.
 Thus was created the first synthetic silk, described by the chemists as a superpolyester.

 Polyesters and polyamides are examples of condensation polymers formed by step-growth polymerization.
 Carothers worked out the theory of step-growth polymerization and derived the Carothers equation which relates the average degree of polymerization to the fractional conversion (or yield) of monomer into polymer.
-This equation shows that for a high molecular weight, a very high fractional conversion is needed (for step-growth polymers only).
+This equation showed that for a high molecular weight, a very high fractional conversion is needed (for step-growth polymers only).

-Hill also produced a synthetic fiber that was elastic and strong by combining glycols and diacids and heating under reduced pressure, using a molecular still to remove the last traces of water produced in the condensation reaction.
-Unfortunately, the fiber produced could not be commercialized because it reverted to a sticky mass when placed in hot water.
-Carothers dropped his research on polymers for several years.
+Hill also produced a synthetic fiber that was elastic and strong by combining glycols and diacids and heating under reduced pressure, using a molecular still to remove the last traces of water produced by the condensation reaction.
+Unfortunately, this fiber could not be commercialized because it reverted to a sticky mass when placed in hot water.
+Carothers subsequently dropped his research on polymers for several years.